Wacom-Developer/sdk-for-devices-android/GETTING-STARTED.md

 ### 1.5.
 Device Services

 There are certain things that each Wacom Ink Device can do and in the most cases they differ from one to another.
-In CDL these features are grouped into sets called Device Services.
+In the SDK these features are grouped into sets called Device Services.
 To get the feature sets of the currently connected Ink device you can use the method ```getAvailableDeviceServices()```, which will return a ```List``` of ```DeviceServiceTypes```.

 ```java
 ArrayList<DeviceServiceType> availableDeviceServices = inkDevice.getAvailableDeviceServices();